pivot-access-ltd/bma-offline-docs/src/how-to-use-tags-6200.md

 <!-- "How to use tags" -->

+One of the more useful attributes of machines is tags (and annotations).
+These can be used not only to identify machines, but to customise them (e.g., kernel options) when they are commissioned and deployed.
+You can study the [big picture of tags](#heading--The-big-picture-of-tags) or find specific items with the [tags permuted index](#heading--Tags-permuted-index).

+<a href="#heading--The-big-picture-of-tags"><h2 id="heading--The-big-picture-of-tags">The big picture of tags</h2></a>

+- [Work with tags](/t/-/5928): Tags for different objects have similar purposes, but they aren’t necessarily administered in the same way.
+- [Work with annotations](/t/-/5929): Annotations are descriptive, searchable phrases that apply only to machines.
+There are two types of annotations: static (always present in any machine state), and dynamic (only present in allocated or deployed states).
+Annotations help you identify, characterise, and inform others about your machines.
+- [Use machine tags](/t/-/5224): There are a number of ways you can use tags with machines.
+- [Use controller tags](/t/-/5216): Controllers can be tagged to help identify and recognise them.
+- [Use storage tags](/t/-/5232): Block devices (and to a lesser extent, partitions) can be tagged so you can recognise and identify them easily.
+- [Use network tags](/t/-/5228): You can use tags to help distinguish one network interface from another, or group network interfaces by category.

+<a href="#heading--Tags-permuted-index"><h2 id="heading--Tags-permuted-index">Tags permuted index</h2></a>

 | | |
 |-----:|:------|
 | [a block device](/t/how-to-use-storage-tags/5232#heading--assign-tags-to-a-block-device) |How to assign tags to |